-on SBCCD's three main sites.
+The two graphs on this page compare the use of water on SBCCD's three main sites.
 Valley College used almost 18 million gallons of water in 2015 for nonirrigation purposes.
 It used over 19 million gallons to irrigate landscaped areas and lawns.
-Valley College used just over 37 million gallons in total.
 The water usage data for Crafton Hills College is not metered separately for irrigation and non-irrigation use.
-CHC used 3,882,120 gallons in total for both.
-Once again, because the three sites are not the same size, it is helpful to compare their average water usage for each square foot of building area.
+CHC used under 900,000 gallons total for both.
+Once again, because the three sites are not the same size, it is helpful to compare their average building water usage for each square foot of building area.
 The graph on the opposing page shows that Valley College used an average of 29 gallons/SF/year in 2015.
 This amount is greater than the two benchmarked levels: 20 gallons/SF/year for the Energy Star 2012 Data Trends for Office Buildings and 12 gallons/SF/year for the Energy Star 2012 Data Trends for Pre-K-12 School Buildings.